 Pear or Bottom Heavy

-Opposite of the apple, you have pear.
+Opposite of the apple, there is the pear.
 Pear body shapes are largest in the hips.
-You can also see some variety in ratios in this shape with a 4:3:2 or a 4:2:1, etc.
+You can also see some variety in ratios in this shape with a 2:1:4 or a 1:2:4, etc.